ZovoTools

 Performance Considerations

 While box shadows are hardware-accelerated in modern browsers, they can still impact rendering performance, especially on mobile devices or when animating.
-If you need to animate shadows (such as on hover), consider using a pseudo-element with the shadow already applied and animate its opacity instead.
+If you animate shadows (such as on hover), consider using a pseudo-element with the shadow already applied and animate its opacity instead.
 This avoids re-rendering the shadow on every frame.

 Community Questions